AI Assisted analysis is here. Discover the latest updates! Check Now

 DESCRIPTION: that’s the higher level of frustration, if not the highest.
 Usually it’s a derivative or an intensified version of Rage Clicks.

 Somehow you were able to fill out the form.
-You’re on the last leg of the journey.
+You’re on the last leg of the customer journey.
 A quick glance at the form, filled-out perfectly, mom would be proud.
 You click “confirm”.
 Nothing’s happening.
 You tell yourself to relax, there’s a lot of data, maybe the site needs to think for a while.
 You click again.
 And again (Rage Clicks indicator goes crazy).
 You do so a dozen more times.
 Rage Clicks turn into Rage Key Presses.

 Your aggravation and frustration turn into total annoyance and you simply bang on the keys of your innocent keyboard aggressively.
 The time you have put into finding the perfect product is wasted because you can’t finalize your purchase.
 Maybe one of the boxes hasn’t been ticked, but the lack of the right message makes you furious and you’re unable to find the mistake you’ve made earlier.
 As soon as this indicator starts to grow, it is essential for you to investigate the situation.
 This is the ultimate level of frustration and if it appears, it means you have to act immediately!